rswinkle/sdl_img/README.md

 Will open image_name.jpg.
 Left and Right (or Up and Down) will cycle through images in the directory of the original image (in alphabetical order.
-The center wheel can zoom in and out.
+The center wheel can zoom in and out, and you can also drag to pan on a zoomed in image.

 * A              - Actual Size
 * F              - Best Fit